-- 1. you must provide the password for connectors manually.
+- 1. You must provide the password for connectors manually.
 To do so, perform the following steps: - a.
-Copy the connector-id and call the GET /connector-info/{connectorInfoId} and copy the response. - b.
-Use the PUT /connector-info/{connectorInfoId} and in the body, paste the GET response and add the new password field with password value in the source and target to update the connector password. - c.
+Get the newly created data-set using GET /data-sets/{dataSetId} to get the newly created connector-info id. - b.
+Copy the connector-id and call the GET /connector-info/{connectorInfoId} and copy the response. - c.
+Use the PUT /connector-info/{connectorInfoId} and in the body, paste the GET response and add the new password field with password value in the source and target to update the connector password. - d.
 If the bundle is passphrase protected, then the same needs to be provided while importing the bundle in the API header as "passphrase".
-For more information about how to export passphrase encrypt bundle, refer to the Export the object section. - 2.
-You must update the file format for structured data, if xml data contains namespace references in the nodes.
-To do so, perform following steps: - a.
-Get newly created data-set using GET /data-sets/{dataSetId} to get the newly created connector-info id. - b.
-Get newly created data-set using GET /data-sets/{dataSetId} to get the newly created structuredDataFormat's id. - c.
-Copy the structured data id's for the clob columns with structured data.
+For more information about how to export a passphrase encrypt bundle, refer to the Export the Object section. - 4.
+The Hyperscale Engine will provide the data object identifier that can be further used as it is (after updating the passwords of the associated connector) to create a hyperscale job or if needed, can also be updated before configuring a job.
+The following is an example of the response.